 This interdisciplinary Masters degree provides you with a broad background in some mainstream and modern aspects of mathematics and computer science.
 You’ll be introduced to sophisticated techniques at the forefront of both disciplines.

-The course combines teaching and research from the School of Mathematics and the School of Computing.
+The programme combines teaching and research from the School of Mathematics and the School of Computing.
 Based on the Schools’ complementary research strengths the programme follows two main strands:

 - Algorithms and complexity theory